GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/uptime-monitoring-tool/README.md

-# Network Monitoring Tool
+# Uptime Monitoring Tool

-The **Network Monitoring Tool** is a custom solution based on Google Cloud Products and custom Python scripts for running connectivity tests on Google Cloud Infrastructure.
+The **Uptime Monitoring Tool** is a custom solution based on Google Cloud Products and custom Python scripts for running connectivity tests on Google Cloud Infrastructure.
 The tool is capable of running connectivity tests, in the form of TCP connections, from agents running on Compute Engine instances hosted